Seamount: Geography

 Bathymetric mapping of part of Davidson Seamount.
 The dots indicate significant coral nurseries.

 Seamounts can be found in every ocean basin in the world, distributed extremely widely both in space and in age.
 A seamount is technically defined as an isolated rise in elevation of 1000 m or more from the surrounding seafloor, and with a limited summit area, of conical form.
 There are more than 14,500 seamounts.
 In addition to seamounts, there are more than 80,000 small knolls, ridges and hills less than 1,000 m in height in the world's oceans.

 Most seamounts are volcanic in origin, and thus tend to be found on oceanic crust near mid-ocean ridges, mantle plumes, and island arcs.
 Overall, seamount and guyot coverage is greatest as a proportion of seafloor area in the North Pacific Ocean, equal to 4.39% of that ocean region.
 The Arctic Ocean has only 16 seamounts and no guyots, and the Mediterranean and Black seas together have only 23 seamounts and 2 guyots.
 The 9,951 seamounts which have been mapped cover an area of 8088550 km2.
 Seamounts have an average area of 790 km2, with the smallest seamounts found in the Arctic Ocean and the Mediterranean and Black Seas; whilst the largest mean seamount size, 890 km2, occurs in the Indian Ocean.
 The largest seamount has an area of 15,500 km2 and it occurs in the North Pacific.
 Guyots cover a total area of 707,600 km2 and have an average area of 2,500 km2, more than twice the average size of seamounts.
 Nearly 50% of guyot area and 42% of the number of guyots occur in the North Pacific Ocean, covering 342,070 km2.
-The largest three guyots are all in the North Pacific: the Kuko Guyot (estimated 24,600 km2), Suiko Guyot (estimated 20,220 km2) and the Pallada Guyot (estimated 13,680 km2).
+The largest three guyots are all in the North Pacific: the Koko Guyot (estimated 24,600 km2), Suiko Guyot (estimated 20,220 km2) and the Pallada Guyot (estimated 13,680 km2).